bmartin5692/bumper/README.md

 ***Bumper*** provides a simulated RestAPI and "helper" bot, performing the same function as the central server above.

 ## Thanks

 A big thanks to the original project creator @torbjornaxelsson, without his work this project would have taken much longer to build.
+The project reached its original goal and remained in a stable, but stale state with the last commit in Dec 2017.
+Since the original release of bumper newer bots have been released that use different protocols, and a growing Ecovacs user base has sparked further interest in the project.

+In early 2019 after making massive changes to the codebase and with ideas for additional feature development, it was decided that @bmartin5692 would take over active development.
+The fork was detached and all future development of bumper will take place here.

 Bumper wouldn't exist without [Sucks](https://github.com/wpietri/sucks), an open source client for Ecovacs robots.
 Big thanks to @wpietri and contributors!